bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-08-18-twelve-views-of-kensal-house.md

+---
+layout: post
+title: 12 Views of Kensal House
+published: true
+date: 2022-08-18
+readtime: true
+categories: ['ART IN THE MAKING']
+tags: [Documentary]
+metadata: 'UK 1984, 55 mins<br> Director: Peter Wyeth'
+pdf: '2022-08-18-twelve-views-of-kensal-house.pdf'
+---

 _With pre-recorded introduction by Steven Foxon, BFI Curator (Non-Fiction)_

-In 1936 Kensal House, situated in the west of London, was opened by the
-Gas Light and Coke Company as a model estate.
+In 1936 Kensal House, situated in the west of London, was opened by the  Gas Light and Coke Company as a model estate.
 Designed by the leading architect, Maxwell Fry, Kensal House put into practice ideas about mass housing which echoed the work of Le Corbusier and the Bauhaus in Europe.

 This film is a biography of a building which between 1936 and 1984 has changed considerably.
 It sets out to examine both the ideas that helped bring Kensal House into existence and the changes it has seen in its lifetime.
 When the estate was opened, the film _Kensal House_, which became a classic documentary, was made, extolling its virtues with contributions from the architect, the housing manager and the tenants.
 The ‘12 views’ include those of the people who have known the building from a variety of perspectives, including some seen in the original film.
 A picture is built of the aesthetic, architectural and social issues which Kensal House represents.
 Maxwell Fry explains the modernist ideals of the period, while Stephen Bayley of the Victoria & Albert Museum traces the antecedents of the modern flat and the problems facing architects in the 1930s.
 Tenants resident since 1936 recall their initial reactions and the way they have altered with time, alongside recent tenants who don’t share the same sense of the past.